 Smaller groups allow teachers to have a personal touch for every child, to identify a child’s learning style and the best way to educate him or her.
 It also enables the teachers to observe child’s strengths and weaknesses and thus to develop an effective educational approach, which is built on mutual trust and respect.

 In addition to our regular programs and lessons, Rossinca Heritage School offers a wide range of events and activities: seminars for parents, concerts, sports, music lessons, birthday parties and celebrations, exhibitions, etc.

-Social Development Theory, formulated by Russian psychologist, Lev Vygotsky, emphasizes the effect of culture and social factors in contributing to cognitive development.
+Social Development Theory, formulated by psychologist, Lev Vygotsky, emphasizes the effect of culture and social factors in contributing to cognitive development.
 It argues that social interaction precedes development; consciousness and cognition are the end product of socialization and social behavior.
 According to Vygotsky, emphasis should be placed on culture affecting / shaping cognitive development and more weight on the role of language in cognitive development.
 Vygotsky believes that community plays a central role in the process of learning.
 He believed that social interaction plays a critical role in children's learning.
 Through such social interactions, children go through a continuous process of learning.
 Vygotsky noted, however, that culture profoundly influences this process.
 Imitation, guided learning, and collaborative learning all play a critical part in his theory.

 Major themes regarding social interaction include: